REA Board of Directors

 • Mrs. Bradley is married and has three children and two grandchildren.
 Her hobbies include watching sports, solving crossword puzzles and gardening.

-• Mrs. Bradley was appointed to the REA Board by Governor Roy Cooper and her term expired in June, 2021 and Governor Cooper reappointed her for a second term which will expire in June, 2025.
+• Mrs. Bradley was appointed to the REA Board by Governor Roy Cooper and her term expired in June, 2021 and Governor Cooper reappointed her for a second term which expired in June, 2025.
+Governor Josh Stein reappointed Ms. Bradley for a third term that will expire in June, 2029.